Mastitis in dairy cattle: Identification

 This disease can be identified by abnormalities in the udder such as swelling, heat, redness, hardness, or pain (if it is clinical).
 Other indications of mastitis may be abnormalities in milk such as a watery appearance, flakes, or clots.
 When infected with sub-clinical mastitis, a cow does not show any visible signs of infection or abnormalities in milk or on the udder.

 Mastitis-causing bacteria

-Bacteria that are known to cause mastitis include:
+Microorganisms that are known to cause mastitis include:

-These bacteria can be classified as environmental or contagious depending on mode and source of transmission.
+These microbes can be classified as environmental or contagious depending on mode and source of transmission.

 Types of mastitis

 Mastitis may be classified according two different criteria: either according to the clinical symptoms or depending on the mode of transmission.